FreesmTeam/FreesmLauncher/libraries/README.md

 Available either under LGPL version 2.1 or later.

-## systeminfo

-A Prism Launcher-specific library for probing system information.

-Apache 2.0

 ## tomlplusplus

 A TOML language parser.
 Used by Forge 1.14+ to store mod metadata.